CopernicaMarketingSoftware/Documentation/PHPCPP/parameters.md

 // invalid, wrong objects
 example(12, new DateTime(), new DateTime());

-// invalid, "x" and "z" are no objects example("x", "y", "z");
+// invalid, "y" and "z" are no objects example("x", "y", "z");
 ```